Wegi/clojure-hnefatafl/README.md

 ## Usage

 To run the game you need to install `leiningen`.
-Change inside the game folder and run the `lein run` command via your terminal.
+Change inside the game folder and run the `lein run` command via your terminal if you want to run the graphical version.
+Start the Terminal version with `lein run console`.
 You can also create a *jar with `lein uberjar`.